Belgium Lotto Exposed — A Solid and Easy Way to Play European Lottery

 Some Information for Winners

 All of the winners have 20 weeks from the date of the drawing in order to make a prize claim.
-If they fail stepping forward within the specified timeframe, the money will go towards some of the charitable causes that Loterie Nationale supports.
+If they fail to step forward within the specified timeframe, the money will go towards some of the charitable causes that Loterie Nationale supports.

 Belgium is one of the European countries that don’t tax lottery prizes.
 If you’re a resident of another country, however, you’ll have to check whether local taxes apply to the sum you’ve won by playing Belgium Lotto.